-Many functions of the DVD 47 operate the same way for SACD and CD playback as for DVD play; however, there are some important differences.
-When an SACD or CD is loaded, the DVD 47 will automatically display the Player Information main menu.
-Status banners are not available during SACD/CD play.
+Many functions of the DVD 27 operate the same way for CD playback as for DVD play; however, there are some important differences.
+When a CD is loaded, the DVD 27 will automatically display the Player Information menu.
+Status banners are not available during CD play.
 A greater variety of playback options are available during CD play, including Random play and programmed playlists.
 These and other features unique to CD play are described in this section.